JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/Radon Sensor Signoff.md

 ## Constraint 1:

-The radon sensor is able to measure between 0.1 to 99.9 pCi/L. These values work extremely well for what is needed.
+The radon sensor can measure between 0.1 and 99.9 pCi/L. These values work extremely well for what is needed.

 ## Constraint 2: